Sexual Orientation OCD Scale (SO-OCS)

 Scoring

-Each item is rated on a 5-point Likert scale (0=Not at All → 4=Extremely).
-Total scores range from 0 to 56, with higher scores reflecting more severe SO-OCD symptoms.
+Each item is rated on a 5-point Likert scale.
+Higher scores reflect more severe SO-OCD symptoms.

 Important Note